Santa Visits Our Classroom

 If your child likes a particular song, suggest that she learn the words by writing them down.
 Also encourage copying favorite poems or quotations from books and plays.

-Encourage your child to read her stories out loud
+child to read her stories out loud

 As your child gets older, ask her to share her stories with you.
 Listen carefully without interrupting, and give her positive feedback about her ideas and her writing!

-Hang a family message board in the kitchen
+message board in the kitchen

 Offer to write notes there for your child.
 Be sure that she finds notes left there for her.

-Help your child write letters and emails to relatives and friends
+write letters and emails to relatives and friends

 These may include thank you notes or just a special note to say hello.
 Be sure to send your child a letter or card once in awhile too so that she is reminded of how special it is to get a letter in the mail.
 Consider finding a pen pal for your child.

-Encourage keeping a journal
+Encourage keeping

 This is excellent writing practice as well as a good outlet for venting feelings.
 Encourage your child to write about things that happen at home and school, about people she likes or dislikes and why, and about things she wants to remember and do.
 If she wants to share the journal with you, read the entries and discuss them together.